Get Confidential Help 24/7

 Cancer is another serious and often life-threatening disease that normally (in the absence of excess alcohol) affects older people at a higher rate than younger people: the older you are, the higher your risks of getting some form of cancer.
 Yet excessive alcohol use can significantly raise your risks of cancer, regardless of your age.
 One study found, for example, that alcohol abuse during adolescence correlated with a much higher risk of breast cancer—in both premenopausal and postmenopausal women.
 Heavy drinking almost doubles the chances of breast cancer in women, according to the National Cancer Institute (NCI).

 In addition to breast cancer, alcohol is “a major risk factor” for some head and neck cancers and esophageal cancer, NCI has said.
-To a lesser degree, alcohol use has also been liked to colon, rectal and liver cancer.
+To a lesser degree, alcohol use has also been linked to the colon, rectal and liver cancer.

 How to Prevent Premature Aging From Alcohol

 The best way to prevent premature aging from alcohol is to reduce daily consumption to a moderate level or to avoid alcohol altogether.
 If you are not able to control or stop your drinking, get help immediately.
-Alcoholism and alcohol abuse are a very treatable disease, and should not keep anyone from living a long, healthy an
+Alcoholism and alcohol abuse is a very treatable disease, and should not keep anyone from living a long, healthy and sober free life.